markstringer-dti/markstringer-dti.github.io/dti.md

 Yes it was crazy.
 Yes, it was right.
 I tried to talk to the business analyst.
 I emailed him asking for a meeting.
 I got a phone call from his boss saying I wasn't allowed to talk to him.

-And of course, there was no way that the project was going to succeed until the team were at least allowed to talk to the person who was giving them the details of what they were supposed to do.
+And of course, there was no way that the project was going to succeed it its current state.
+The team needed to talk to the person who could tell them what the product was supposed to do.

 Side note: This project was crazier than it even sounds.
 It turns out there were two groups of business analysts.
-Technical business analysts (the business analyst that the team wasn't allowed to talk to was a technical business analyst) and then erm, business business analysts - these were the people who actually talked to the business, to the people who actually wanted the software to be built.
-These two groups of business analysts also weren't allowed to talk to each other - they were only supposed to communicate via emailed documents.
-A substantial part of making our project possible was to make sure that the business analyst who was working with us, sat with our team and was allowed to directly talk to the customer and to us.
+Technical business analysts and business business analysts.
+The "business" business analysts were actually allowed to talk to the "business" - the people who wanted the product.
+The technical team was only allowed to talk to the technical business analysts.
+And these two groups of business analysts - technical and business -  also weren't allowed to talk to each other.
+They were only supposed to communicate via emailed word documents.
+A substantial part of making this project possible was to make sure that we had just one business analyst.
+This person was allowed both to talk to the people who wanted the software and the people who were building the software.
+Things got a lot better after that.

 So we've talked about stand up meetings and we've talked about retrospectives.
 There's one more Agile meeting where the "Pirate Ships" that are on the horizon might be detected.
 And that's the "Show and Tell."
 The "Show and Tell" is a meeting where the development team show the outputs of what they've been working on in the last "Sprint" - typically two weeks.
 Who do they show it to?
 The product owner who is supposed to act as a representative of all the people who want the project to happen and any other interested stakeholders who want to come along.